Home Applications fhir-patient-summary

 • src.context_extractor: converts FHIR resources into compact clinical text.

-• src.agent: selects the role prompt and calls the OpenAI model.
+• src.agent: selects the role prompt and calls the OpenAI streaming API.

 • src.app: Gradio web UI.